gourmetjs/gourmet-ssr/docs/tutorial-2.md

 In our code, if a POST HTTP request to `/api/login` succeeds, we will redirect the browser to the URL `/`, using React I80's `i80.goToUrl()` function.
 During the transition, the fields will be kept disabled because the promise will be fulfilled with a falsy value `undefined`.
 As there is no route that matches with `/` in the current page, a new request to the server will be made to load the page containing the `/` route.

-`SignupView` is a little longer than `LoginView` because of more fields, but the structure is exactly the same.
+`SignupRoute` is a little longer than `LoginRoute` because of more fields, but the structure is exactly the same.

 On the server-side, we added dummy APIs for testing.